3 Laws That Apply To California Maritime Accidents

 An Oakland Maritime Accident Lawyer Will Pursue All Legal Options

 Our team at Venardi Zurada, LLP has in-depth knowledge of these laws and other details that impact your rights.
-To learn more about remedies after a maritime accident, please contact our offices in Oakland, Walnut Creek or Redding, CA. We can set up a no-cost consultation to learn more about your circumstances.
+To learn more about remedies after a maritime accident, please contact our offices in Oakland or Walnut Creek, CA. We can set up a no-cost consultation to learn more about your circumstances.